-You must give HM Revenue and Customs (HMRC) specific information about your company within 3 months of starting up in business.
+You need to register your business for Corporation Tax within 3 months of starting to do business.
 You may get a penalty if you don’t.

-Any business activity counts as starting up, eg buying, selling, employing someone, advertising or renting a property.
+Any business activity counts as starting to do business, eg buying, selling, employing someone, advertising or renting a property.
+HMRC has detailed guidance on what counts as active for Corporation Tax.

 You must tell HMRC: